 - May be from outside the student’s home department

 - Student’s with a declared minor- may have the representative from a related area or be appointed by the Dean of the Graduate School.

 - Must be a representative from a related area or appointed by the Dean of the Graduate School

 Finalizing the Master’s Thesis

 After successful completion of the final examination, electronic submission of the approved thesis must be submitted to ProQuest ETD, no later than the deadline posted to the Graduate School website.
-The form and style of the thesis must comply with the guidelines provided in Preparing your manuscript for submission, located at https://gradschool.nmsu.edu/wp-content/uploads/sites/5/2019/02/2.-Preparing-Your-Manuscript-for-Submission-Revised.pdf.
+The form and style of the thesis must comply with the guidelines provided in preparing your manuscript for submission, located here.
 The guidelines also contain detailed information on the thesis submission and approval process.
 The thesis is not complete until the Graduate School has accepted it electronically.

 Professional Degree and Non-Thesis Final Examination

-Each candidate will be given a final examination conducted by their graduate committee in accordance to the schedule provided by the Graduate School.
-It is the department’s responsibility to ensure that the Report of Results for the Master’s Professional or Non-Thesis Final Exam form is submitted to the Graduate School at least ten working days after the exam.
+Each candidate will be given a final examination conducted by their graduate committee in accordance with the schedule provided by the Graduate School.
+The department is responsible for ensuring that the Report of Results for the Master’s Professional or Non-Thesis Final Exam form is submitted to the Graduate School no later than ten working days after the exam.

 The final examination format for the professional degrees and non-thesis option will be determined by the department, with the approval of the Dean of the Graduate School.
 If a department does not specify an examination format, the final examination will consist of an oral defense of the candidate’s field of study.

 At the time of the final examination, a graduate student must have a cumulative GPA of at least a 3.0 and must be enrolled for a minimum of one credit hour in the final semester; or if the student is writing a thesis, he or she must have completed all course work for the master’s degree.